Kithraya/Array-ForEach-Extension/README.md

 ### this

 The `this` scope of your function.
+Except for string collections, `this` scope is always set as your collection.

 ### value